cedchan/Beat-Tracking/README.md

+# Dynamic Beat Tracking: A Multiple-Agent Approach for Tempo Variation

 This is a MATLAB implementation of a beat tracking algorithm that uses complex-domain onset detection[^1] and a multiple-agent beat model[^2].
-Detailed information about the implementation, background, and appropriate citations may be found at [link TK].
+Detailed information about the implementation, background, and appropriate citations may be found <a href="https://drive.google.com/file/d/1yR6SkaxDkEOfPfXmfeYw10AJ6-bOod9W/view?usp=sharing">here</a>.

 ## Using the Program